 In older versions of Excel without the TEXTBEFORE or TEXTAFTER functions, this is a more challenging problem.
 For a quick solution, you can use a formula like this:

-At the core, this formula is extracting characters from the URL, starting from the left, and using the FIND function to figure out how many characters to extract.
-First, FIND locates the "/" character in the URL, starting at the 9th character.
+At the core, this formula is extracting characters from the left side of the URL with the LEFT function, and using the FIND function to figure out how many characters to extract.
+First, FIND locates the "/" character in the URL, starting at the 9th character:

 This is the "clever" part of the formula.
 URLs begin with something called a "protocol" which looks like this:

 By starting at the 9th character, the protocol is skipped, and the FIND function will return the location of the third instance of "/", which is the first instance after the double slash in the protocol.
 With the text "https://exceljet.net/formulas/" in cell B5, the third instance of "/" is the 21st character in the URL, so FIND returns the number 21.
 The LEFT function then extracts 21 characters from the URL, starting at the left.
 The result is the domain name with a trailing slash, "https://exceljet.net/".
 To get the domain name without a trailing slash, we subtract 1 from the result of FIND like so: